 Table 18.
-Chemical wee Control III Pea nuts (cont.)
-Herbicide and Formulation Pounds Active Ingredient Per Acre Precautions and Remarks Cracking stage and Postemergence, Additional residual control of annual grasses and certain small-seeded broadleaf weeds alachlor, MOA 15 2 to 3 Use as a supplement to preplant or (Intrro 4 EC) (2 to 3 qt) preemergence herbicides to provide additional residual control of annual dimethenamid, MOA 15 0.75 to 1 grasses and certain small-seeded (Outlook 6.0L) (16 to 21 oz) broadleaf weeds such as pigweed and eclipta.
+Chemical Weed Control in Peanuts (cont.)
+Herbicide and Formulation Pounds Active Ingredient Per Acre Precautions and Remarks Cracking stage and Poste grasses and certain smal ional residual control of annual af weeds alachlor, MOA 15 2 to 3 Use as a supplement to preplant or (Intrro 4 EC) (2 to 3 qt) preemergence herbicides to provide additional residual control of annual dimethenamid, MOA 15 0.75 to 1 grasses and certain small-seeded (Outlook 6.0L) (16 to 21 oz) broadleaf weeds such as pigweed and eclipta.
 This treatment will not control metolachlor, MOA 15 0.95 emerged grasses or broadleaf weeds.
 (Dual Magnum 7.62 EC) 1 pt See product labels for recommended (Dual 8 EC) 1.5 pt tank mixtures with contact and systemic herbicides with foliar activity on acetochlor, MOA 15 0.95 to 1.5 weeds.
 With the exception of Anthem (Warrant 3 ME) (1.25 to 2 qt) Flex, these herbicides do not provide appreciable control of weeds that have pyroxasulfone, MOA 15 0.08 to 0.11 emerged.
 Anthem Flex does control (Zidua 85 WG) (1.5 to 2.1 oz) morningglory species that have emerged (carfentrazone in Anthem Flex controls (Zidua 4.25 SC) (2.4 to 3.3 oz) morningglory).
-Peanuts are often injured Pyroxasulfone, MOA 15 0.073 more by Anthem Flex than other residual + + herbicides applied to peanut, but injury is generally transient and does not affect Carfentrazone, MOA 15 0.005 yield.
-(Anthem Flex) (2.5 oz) Cracking stage, Most ann ual broadleaf we eds and nutsedge imazethapyr, MOA 2 0.063 Effective on most common broadleaf (Pursuit 2 AS) (4 oz) weeds and yellow and purple nutsedge.
+Peanuts are often injured Pyroxasulfone, MOA 15 0.073 more by Anthem Flex than other residual herbicides applied to peanut, but injury + + is generally transient and does not affect Carfentrazone, MOA 15 0.005 yield.
+(Anthem Flex) (2.5 oz) Cracking stage, Most ann nual broadleaf we eds and nutsedge imazethapyr, MOA 2 0.063 Effective on most common broadleaf (Pursuit 2 AS) (4 oz) weeds and yellow and purple nutsedge.
 Does not control ragweed, eclipta, lambsquarters, or croton.
-If weeds are
+If weeds are emerged, add surfactant or crop oil according to label directions.
+See label for rotational restrictions.
+Pursuit may be tank mixed with paraquat.
+Some weed species have developed resistance to Pursuit.

 Table 18.
 Chemical Weed Control in Peanuts (cont.)
-Herbicide and Formulation Pounds Active Ingredient Per Acre Precautions and Remarks Cracking stage, Some eme yellow nutsedge rged broadleaf weeds and suppression of eclipta and diclosulam, MOA 2 0.024 Strongarm can be applied through the (Strongarm 84 WDG) (0.45 oz) cracking stage.
+Herbicide and Formulation Pounds Active Ingredient Per Acre Precautions and Remarks Cracking stage, Some em yellow nutsedge erged broadleaf weeds and suppression of eclipta and diclosulam, MOA 2 0.024 Strongarm can be applied through the (Strongarm 84 WDG) (0.45 oz) cracking stage.
 Add 1 quart nonionic surfactant per 100 gallons.
 The spectrum of weeds controlled is much narrower when applied to emerged weeds.
 Strongarm will not control emerged common lambsquarters or pigweeds but will control common ragweed and morningglories and will suppress yellow nutsedge and eclipta.
 See product labels for information on mixing Strongarm with other herbicides.
 Some weed species have developed resistance to Strongarm.
 See product label for carryover potential to cotton, corn, and grain sorghum.
 Strongarm suppresses emerged marestail and dogfennel more effectively than other postemergence broadleaf herbicides when applied to small weeds.
-Postemergence, Annual br oadleaf weeds acifluorfen, MOA 14 0.25 to 0.38 Apply when weeds are small and actively (Ultra Blazer 2 L) (1 to 1.5 pt) growing.
+Postemergence, Annual b roadleaf weeds acifluorfen, MOA 14 0.25 to 0.38 Apply when weeds are small and actively (Ultra Blazer 2 L) (1 to 1.5 pt) growing.
 Use minimum of 20 GPA and high pressure (40 to 60 psi).
 See label for species controlled, maximum weed size to treat, and addition of surfactant.
 Do not apply more than 2 pints per acre per season.
 May make sequential applications of 0.25 pound followed by 0.25 pound per acre.
 Allow at least 15 days between sequential applications.
 Can be applied with residual herbicides for improved control.